-ISSN: 1937-9056 Copyright © 2008, 2016 Answers in Genesis, Inc. All content is owned by Answers in Genesis ("AiG") unless otherwise indicated.
-AiG consents to unlimited copying and distribution of print copies of Answers Research Journal articles for non-commercial, non-sale purposes only, provided the following conditions are met: the author of the article is clearly identified; Answers in Genesis is acknowledged as the copyright owner; Answers Research Journal and its website, www.answersresearch/ournal, article as the copyright owner; and the integrity of the work is not compromised in any way.
-For website and other electronic distribution and publication, AiG consents to republication of article abstracts with direct links to the full papers on the ARJ website.
+ISSN: 1937-9056 Copyright © 2008 Answers in Genesis.
 All rights reserved.
+Consent is given to unlimited copying, downloading, quoting from, and distribution of this article for non-commercial, non-sale purposes only, provided the following conditions are met: the author of the article is clearly identified; Answers in Genesis is acknowledged as the copyright owner; Answers Research Journal and its website, www.answersresearchjournal.org, are acknowledged as the publication source; and the integrity of the work is not compromised in any way.
 For more information write to: Answers in Genesis, PO Box 510, Hebron, KY 41048, Attn: Editor, Answers Research Journal.
+The views expressed are those of the writer(s) and not necessarily those of the Answers Research Journal Editor or of Answers in Genesis.

-The views expressed are those of the writer(s) and not necessarily those of the Answers Research Journal Editor or of Answers in Genesis using primarily Mendelian genetics (Parker 2006).
+using primarily Mendelian genetics (Parker 2006).
 While red hair is acknowledged to be the result of mutation, the variation in humans is presented as being primarily the result of Mendelian genetics and natural selection (Anonymous 1980; Moore 1996).